projekter/PolynomialOptimization.jl/README.md

 and [Hypatia](https://github.com/chriscoey/Hypatia.jl), without using `JuMP`.
 Despite `JuMP` being very performant for a modelling framework, it introduces a significant overhead that is omitted in this way.

+## About this branch
+This branch contains some old work on Oscar support.
+Oscar is an interface to various algebra systems and the main purpose for its integration was slow Gröbner basis calculations.
+However, by now also MultivariatePolynomials supports different monomial orders, and an often much faster non-Gröbner-based method for handling equality constraints was included.
+Therefore, Oscar support has been dropped.
+This branch is not maintained and may very well not even compile.

 ## Compatibility notice
 Currently, the required complex-valued functionality depends on a not-yet-merged request in